TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-18-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 <br>

-But what would [security expert Michal Špaček](https://www.michalspacek.com/) say?
+But what would [security expert Michal Špaček](https://www.michalspacek.com/) say to lousy code like that?

 <img src="http://joshowens.me/content/images/2015/Feb/security-keys-meme.jpg">

 ## How To Avoid Rape on Github and Travis?

 <blockquote class="blockquote text-center">
-    "So anyone can now push to your repository whatever he wants?"
+    "So, anyone can now push to your repository whatever he wants?"
 </blockquote>

-This is valid question that was probably scratching your mind when you saw "Github + Travis + git" combination with open-source.
+This is valid question that was probably scratching your mind when you saw *Github + Travis + git + open-source* combination.
 Travis is basically a terminal, that runs few command lines.
 What would prevent someone from using this to "play with" your repository?

 Let's look at repository adress in our example: